exercism/common-lisp/concepts/floating-point-numbers/about.md

 # About

-TODO: Add info about single and double-floats (as well as short and long?)

 Floating-Point Numbers are fractional or whole numbers including a decimal point (like `3.14`, `-1.7`, `99.99`, `2048.0`)

 The float type is subdivided into several subtypes: `short-float`, `single-float`, `double-float` and `long-float`.